Assateague Island: Parks and refuge

 The entirety of Assateague Island is owned and operated by three different agencies: the NPS, Maryland State Parks, and United States Fish and Wildlife Service.
 All of the land on the island north of the Maryland-Virginia state line is the Assateague Island National Seashore, with the exception of the smaller Assateague State Park.
 The national seashore was established in 1965 to preserve the barrier island and surrounding waters, and provide recreational opportunities.

 All of the island south of the state border in Virginia is the Chincoteague National Wildlife Refuge, with the exception of a one-mile stretch of land including the recreational beach and interpretive facilities managed by the NPS.
 The Refuge was established in 1943 to provide habitat for migratory birds, primarily snow geese.
 The U.S. Geological Survey has initiated studies aimed at mitigating the potential sea-level rise on this barrier island complex.

 Human use of the island

 The National Park Service allows off-road vehicles with permits in certain areas.
 Car camping sites are available in both the National Seashore and Assateague State Park by reservation.
-Backcountry sites are also available from the National Seashore.
-There is no camping available from the Chincoteague National Wildlife Refuge.
+Backcountry sites are also available in the National Seashore.
+There is no camping available in the Chincoteague National Wildlife Refuge.
 Pets are prohibited in all areas except certain parts of the National Seashore and parts of the state park.
 Kayak touring is a popular way to see the wildlife, especially on the calmer bay side.
-Summer months are known for heavy mosquito populations, particularly on the bay side.
+Summer months are known for heavy mosquito and biting Greenhead fly populations, particularly on the bay side.

 Assateague State Park comprises almost 800 acre and lies in Maryland within the National Seashore.
 The state park is the most developed area on the island with 350 campsites.
 Most of the water around the island is within the boundaries of the national seashore.
 The island has a land area of 24.4 sqmi and has no resident population in either Maryland or Virginia, though a few retained property rights until 2006.
 These were mainly hunting camps.